Subsequent Teaching Endorsement

 • Social Science course (advisor-approved)

-Students who are interested in completing an endorsement in a content area other than English, Math, Science, or Social Science should meet with a program faculty member to identify the viability of completing that endorsement.
+Students who are interested in completing an endorsement in a content area other than English, Math, Science, or Social Science should meet with a program faculty member or academic advisor to identify the viability of completing that endorsement.

 Licensure Requirements